-Huawei P6-U06 and its 6.18mm-thick body purportedly shown off in leaked imagesAlex Wagner - Deputy Managing Editor, News Desk
+Huawei P6-U06 and its 6.18mm-thick body purportedly shown off in leaked imagesAlex Wagner - Editorial Director of News and Content

 Huawei is no stranger to the super-thin smartphone game, having introduced the 6.68mm-thick Ascend P1 S in early 2012.
 One Huawei executive teased earlier this year that his company's got another thin P-series model planned for 2013, and now it looks like some images of the device in the wild may have made their way online.